 - Approved the January 4, 2021 regular session minutes

 - Adopted Ordinance (2021) 973, An Ordinance Amending the FY 2020/2021 Budget Ordinance – Devisconti Trust Fund

 The motion carried unanimously.

-On motion by Commissioner Moore, the Board adjourned at 8:20 p.m.
+On motion by Commissioner Smith, the meeting was adjourned at 7:17 p.m.
 The motion carried unanimously.